 My primary research interests revolve around situated uses of language in everyday life and institutional settings (e.g. English oral proficiency exams, small group meetings).
-It concerns the intersection of language, social interaction, and language learning and teaching.
+They concern the intersection of language, social interaction, and language learning and teaching.
 Drawing on Conversation Analysis (CA) as an analytic framework, I collect and examine recordings of social interactions and describe systematic conversational patterns that emerge from the detailed analysis of data.

-My work has focused on comparing interactional practices found across languages as well as finding language specific and universal practices.
+My work has focused on comparing interactional practices found across languages and finding language specific and universal practices.
 I work with both English and Korean data.
-More specifically it has concentrated on the following areas:
+More specifically, it has concentrated on the following areas:

 - Designing beginnings and endings of a turn-at-talk (turn-initial and final particles, in particular)